-The data powering the ECS is supplied by the Nautilus Cloud, a cloud-based infrastructure for marine data, solutions and services for government organisations, industry and consumers.
+The data powering the ECS is supplied by the Nautilus Cloud, a cloud-based infrastructure for marine data, solutions and services for government organizations, industry and consumers.
 Nautilus Cloud is an enterprise-grade system which is both flexible and has a much greater degree of interoperability with pre-existing components and multiple data sources.
-As such, Nautilus Cloud is optimised for import, validation, and data management, as well as commercial distribution of marine geospatial data for government organisations, the marine industry, and end consumers.
+As such, Nautilus Cloud is optimized for import, validation and data management, as well as commercial distribution of marine geospatial data for government organizations, the marine industry and end consumers.
 Figure 2 illustrates the many additional ECS features that are supported by the Nautilus Cloud framework.

 Maintaining Data Integrity